xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 Remember to maintain the relative order of the plugins.
 Also, keep in mind that you have to *replace* the instance of HtmlWebpackPlugin that is already being created.

-We've done it!
-Now are apps are correctly split.
+We did it!
+Now are apps are correctly splitted.
 Sadly it isn't the end yet, but we're getting closer!
 The last thing we'll need to do is configure Webpack's development server to serve us the three different apps.

 ### Rewriting Development Routes

-The development server that runs when you start the project in development is biased towards a single-entrypoint implementation.
-We'll need to change a couple of things to make URL splitting work here.
+The development server that runs when you start the project in development is biased towards a single-entry-point implementation.
+We'll need to change a couple of things in order to make URL splitting work here.
 Essentially, the development server needs to know which app it needs to serve on which URL.
 We can do so with *rewrites*:

 ```js
 /* config/paths.js */